Crisis Intervention Teams (CIT):

 CIT Frequently Asked Questions

 I’ve heard that CIT is a great training program.
-How do I get myself or my law enforcement agency trained?

 Most CIT programs are started and sustained at the local level.
 That means that each community builds its own partnerships and conducts its own training.
 If there is a program in your local area, you can find out about it by contacting your local NAMI Affiliate or by searching the University of Memphis’ CIT National Directory.